wale/site/src/content/blog/found-a-new-forge.md

 The [Software Freedom Conservancy](https://sfconservancy.org/GiveUpGitHub/) have also called on developers to give up Github, for much of the same reasons, and I would rather follow the organisations who aim to keep open-source alive - over a for-profit company that stands to gain a profit off the backs of the very developers that utilise it.

 ## Why Codeberg?
 [Codeberg](https://codeberg.org) is a non-profit Git-based collaboration platform domiciled in Germany, and they aim to provide a safer open-source community without tracking or profiteering.
 Codeberg is also the custodian of the aforementioned Git project [Forgejo](https://forgejo.org), a soft-fork of Gitea.
-Over the past few years I've watched Codeberg grow, it has grown to hold a large community passionate about the open-source moment.
+Over the past few years I've watched Codeberg grow, it has grown to hold a large community passionate about the open-source movement.

 I've also chosen Codeberg due to my familiarity to the user interface due to my experience hosting Gitea & Forgejo, which provide a better development experience in my opinion - especially compared to my time trying to learn how to use [SourceHut](https://sr.ht), which felt like it harked back to an era of mailing list patches being ubiquitous.